Connection Quality Monitoring

 The packet loss percentage cannot be removed from quality calculation and the connection quality is treated as Critical when 100% of packets are lost.
 The connection quality is Bad in case if any condition from enabled for bad quality is reached, the same is true for the Warning quality.
 The quality is Good when no problematic condition is reached.
 When the sample size is insufficient to calculate the connection quality, it is Pending.
 If you are using the gateway to check if the host is reachable and the host is currently not reachable, the Unreachable sign is added to the connection quality.

-The summary information on hosts with different connection quality is available on the Overview.
+The summary information on hosts with different connection quality is available on the Overview page of the document, located at the center of the main screen.
 There you can find the number of hosts with Good, Warning, Bad, Critical and Pending quality.
-The detailed per-host information on the current connection quality can be found in the Quality Monitor view.
-This view is specially designed to focus on connection quality monitoring.
+The detailed per-host information on the current connection quality can be found in the Quality Summary page.
+It is specially designed to focus on connection quality monitoring.
 You can either monitor the per-host connection quality, or monitor a number of hosts with different connection quality per-group.
-Also the per-host connection quality information is available within the Hosts view.